& Their Role in Education

-What They AreAn IP address is a unique identifier for a device on a network, including the internet.
-IP stands for Internet Protocol (IP) which is a set of rules (a protocol), for addressing and routing data so it can travel through networks and arrive at its intended destination.
-Hence, “address.”
-Internet-connected devices such as computers and smartphones, each has a unique IP address.
+Internet Protocol (IP) is a set of rules for addressing and routing data so it can travel through networks and arrive at its intended destination.
+Internet-connected devices each have a unique IP address.

 The Hidden Financial Value

 Millions of IPv4 addresses are exchanged every year.
-In 2021, a total of 36,000,000 were traded.
+In 2022, a total of 51,000,000 were traded (not including merger and aquistion transfers).
 They are bought and sold in lots ranging in size from 256 to 4,194,304 addresses.
-The exchange of these addresses involves a number of steps to maintain their singularity of ownership and use.
-What’s more, markets for the private and public sale and lease of these assets have been developed.
+The exchange involves a number of steps to maintain their singularity of ownership and use.
+What’s more, markets have been developed for the private and public sale and lease of these assets.

-IPv4.Global is the leading online auction site and exchange service for IPv4 addresses, worldwide.
+IPv4.Global is the leading online auction site and exchange service for IPv4 addresses worldwide.
 We consult with and assist buyers and sellers who wish to maintain some privacy in the process.
-We also host the largest, most transparent online auction site for these addresses.